- About Hunger

-Tell Congress to boost Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) maximum benefits by 15 percent to ensure vulnerable populations in the U.S. have access to the resources they need.
+Congress should boost Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) maximum benefits by 15 percent and suspend all rulemaking that would limit access to SNAP to ensure vulnerable populations in the U.S. have access to the resources they need.

 Urge your senators and representatives to increase SNAP benefits to help families cope with the economic downturn that is accompanying efforts to slow the spread of the coronavirus.Write to Congress Now

 During the public health crisis, Bread for the World organizers will keep you informed and connected at the regional level.
 To connect with your regional organizer, find upcoming online meetings and learn how you can make an impact in your community, visit our activist page.

 As the coronavirus (COVID-19) continues to spread globally, we appeal ever more strongly to our God, who is a God of hope and healing.
 This Lenten season, we are reminded to return time and again to our God, who is with us, who loves us, who shares our concerns, and who yearns for our good health, safety, and flourishing.